 There is so much more.
 We have tackled some of this in other pages but will answer these in this page.

-Announcing our First Year Anniversary Cycling contest Event for 50 Plus age cyclists.
-Send us evidence of your daily cycling prowess exceeding 50 km per day on the number of days with your photographs of the claim and win a medal and certificate from cycletofuture.com.
+In the year 2021 we had our First Year Anniversary Cycling contest Event for 50 Plus age cyclists which is continuing .
+The idea is to send us evidence of your daily cycling prowess exceeding 50 km per day on an average Six days in any month with your date stamped photographs of the claim and win a certificate from us.